centria/console/docs/part0.md

 - Can handle output on the command line
   - The pipe \|
   - \> and \>\>
-- Can create an SSH key pair and establish an SSH connection to another system.
 - Can search content from the internet using the command line
   - wget
 - Can read the output of the command ls -l.